 If you look up at your roof and see your cedar shakes curling or splitting excessively, it may be time to replace them.
 It can be useful to know what to look for to tell if your cedar shakes need replacing.
 Here are several things to look for when examining your roof.

-Excellent images for these types of damages are available over at the International Association of Certified Home Inspectors (NACHI).
+Excellent images of these types of damages are available over at the International Association of Certified Home Inspectors (NACHI).

 Distortion – Cupping and Curling